7 Problems With Stone-Coated Steel Roofing Systems (Are They Really True?)

 There is no doubt that stone-coated roofs, manufactured from steel and sometimes aluminum, are very durable.
 However, they are not immune to dents.
 Large hail or falling branches can dent these metal roof panels.
 While they generally withstand minor impacts, repeated exposure to severe weather events can lead to visible damage over time.
 This may not compromise functionality immediately but can affect the overall appearance of the roof.

-For hail-prone Northeastern Wisconsin, it’s recommended to check the impact resistance rating of different stone-coated steel brands.
+For hail-prone Northeastern Wisconsin, checking the impact resistance rating of different stone-coated steel brands is recommended.
 Many top quality stone-coated products come with Class 4 impact resistance and additional reinforcement, which may help minimize the risk of visible dents.

 4. Stone-coated Steel Roofs Require Expert Installation